tabatkins/railroad-diagrams/README.md

 Details
 -------

-To use the library, just include the js file, and then call the Diagram() function.
+To use the library, just include the js and css files, and then call the Diagram() function.
 Its arguments are the components of the diagram (Diagram is a special form of Sequence).
 Components are either leaves or containers.